dsleo/dsleo.github.io/_posts/2023-06-16-the-no-free-lunch-theorem-of-LLMs.md

 If those templates can be manually filled, the authors also suggest using masked language models to fill-in the masked elements that a user would then validate.
 For instance “Write MASK code to sort a list” could yield things like (Python, Go, SAS, C,…)".

-This is probably more than enough for most of the tasks but with the newly found power of LLMs, we can directly prompt the model with our task instructions.
+This is probably more than enough for most of the tasks but as we saw, with the newly found power of LLMs, we can directly prompt the model with our task instructions.

 ---